-This collaboration between dancer Douglas Wright and director Gregor Nicholas was one of a series of music and movement-based short films that established Nicholas’ reputation.
-A dramatised film noir sequence leads to a cross-dressing dance duel between Wright and Debbie McCulloch, shifting between an Orwellian cityscape and retro nightclub.
+This collaboration between dancer Douglas Wright and director Gregor Nicholas was one of a series of music and movement-based films that established Nicholas’ reputation.
+A dramatised film noir sequence leads to a cross-dressing dance duel between Wright and Debbie McCulloch, shifting between an Orwellian cityscape and a retro nightclub.
 Wright choreographs the bodies, and Nicholas the bold and sensual visual rhythms (shot by Stuart Dryburgh).
-Nicholas went on to direct high profile commercials and movie Broken English.
-Wright passed away in November 2018.
+Nicholas went on to direct high profile commercials and big screen romance Broken English.
+Wright died in November 2018.

 'Omega' composed by Albert and Donald Ayler, and performed by the Albert Ayler Quintet